Why and whence the Hilbert space in quantum theory?: On (a quantum) Pythagoras theorem

 The vocabulary that is involved in the theorem comprises the following terms: triangle, side, direction, length, perpendicular, addition, geometric square, angle, sum, the orthogonal, the right, distance, area, diagonal, squaring, cathetus/"!hypotenuse, numerical operations, \etc. Bearing in mind the fact that all of them appeal to the familiar model on a plane, the list should be supplemented with words about rotations, translation, and about reflections, since handling the squares implies their geometric transporting; squares are compared only `with the help' of group of motions.

 In the natural/"!scholastic language, all these notions are considered as \emph{real} entities that accompany triangles, squares, \thelike.
-Although we label these entities by numerals, \emph{noon} of them are the number itself.
+Though labeled by numerals, \emph{noon} of these entities are the number itself.
 For instance, addition of the directed line segments (forming a triangle), addition of areas (`square meters'), and addition of usual numbers is far from being the same addition; not to mention subtraction.
 See, \eg, commentaries and emphasis in italics by Mordukha\u{\i}-Boltovsko\u{\i} concerning the ancient"=Greek perception of the ``\emph{idea of a number}'' on p.~375 in \cite[Russian translation]{euclid} and notably the explanation to the effect that the ``Euclidean $AB\Times AC$ is not in any way \ldots\ not in the sense as understood in arithmetic \ldots\ not the~\emph{multiplicare}''; and also a comment on arithmetizing the geometric images and ``quantities \emph{at all}'' in section ``\textbf{2.~Product of segments}'' on pages~297, 248, and 317.
 The ``area is a quantity, the essence of which as a primary notion is not defined by [Euclid]. \ldots\ he does not give a measuring the area by \emph{number}'' \cite[pp.~286--7]{euclid}.

 However, it is clear that Pythagorean theorem is a quantitative statement about the aforementioned segments, which `visually add up' to triangles with scalable sides.
 And this is what we call the model of the vector space.
-Its operations $\{\+,\bo\cdot\}$, due to difference between their nature and the arithmetical operations $\{+,\times\}$, are not numerical but abstract in principle; especially the unary (not binary) `multiplication' symbol~$\bo\cdot$.
+Its operations $\{\+,\bcdot\}$, due to difference between their nature and the arithmetical operations $\{+,\times\}$, are not numerical but abstract in principle; especially the unary (not binary) `multiplication' symbol~$\bcdot$.
 Thus, \begin{itemize} \item the accurate (re)formulation of the theorem, one way or another, demands proceeding to the abstract vectors of the abstract \lvs \end{itemize} (the associating an affine space to this \lvs\ is not essential in our context).
 As this takes place, no such quantities as squares/"!\ldots/"!angles should be implied.
 These should be \emph{built over} the \lvs, and relations between them should be ascertained.
 Put another way, the `pure algebra of bare' \lvs\ is supplemented with `calculus of the real entities'.
 But this is almost the same situation that took place when deriving the Born rule \cite[thesis $(\bullet)$]{br2}.

 If, as usual for \lvs, we introduce the scalar product then the theorem \eqref{pif} would boil down to the necessary and sufficient condition of orthogonality of vectors